-Halloween costumes often need a finishing touch to pull it all together.
+Halloween costumes (and costumes for all occasions) often need a finishing touch to pull everything together: a shoe cover.
 After all, it can be a little odd to see Peter Pan in a pair of sneakers.

 - Newspaper or a large sheet of paper

-- Fabric to match the costume or vinyl for "leather" boots
+- Fabric to match the costume or vinyl for pleather boots

-- Measure from the end of the foot to where the ankle starts to bend for measurement "G".
+Measure from the tip of the toe at the floor to where the ankle starts to bend for measurement G.

-- Sketch out your pattern using these measurements.
-On the curved edge of the pattern, add 1/2" to the outside edge, for a seam allowance.
+Sketch out your pattern on the paper using these measurements.
+On the curved edge of the pattern, add 1/2 inch to the outside edge for a seam allowance.

-- Cut 4 of these pattern pieces from your fabric (cut two with doubled fabric, wrong sides together).
+Use the pattern to cut four pieces from your fabric/vinyl (cut two from a double layer of fabric, wrong sides together).

-- With wrong sides together, sew a seam (1/2" seam allowance) as indicated in the diagram, on edge "D".
-Sides "E" and "F" are left open.
-Trim and clip the seam so that the covering will bend to the correct shape when opened.
+With the wrong sides together, sew with a 1/2-inch seam allowance on edge D as shown in the diagram.
+Leave sides E and F open.
+Trim and clip the seam so the covering will curve to the correct shape when opened.

-- Referring to the Diagram on the "E" side, attach elastic at the top, bottom and halfway mark.
-The elastic can be two pieces that you tie or a single piece fit to the leg.
+Attach elastic at the top, bottom and halfway marks on both E sides as shown in the diagram above.
+The elastic can be two pieces that you tie or a single piece to fit the wearer.

-- Attach a strip of elastic to the "F" edge of the boot to create a "sole" that will hold the covering in place.
-It is best to use a single piece of elastic that will stretch enough to hold the covering snug but not pull it under the shoe.
+Attach a piece of elastic to both F edges of the covering, under the shoe's sole, that will hold the covering in place.
+It is best to use a single piece of elastic that will stretch just enough to hold the covering snug but not pull it under the shoe.

 Hints and Tips

-- Costumes made using pajama patterns can be easily dressed up with animal ears and these foot coverings.
-Here are more costume ideas and directions.
+- Costumes made using pajamas can be easily dressed up with animal ears and these foot coverings.

 - Add shoelaces to the front of your foot covering for a tied boot effect.
 Just tack the laces where you would normally put them through an eyelet and tie them at the top.